MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 6. Choose **Overview**, and then find the **Application (client) ID** value.
 This is the Client ID of your application.
 You must enter it either on the **Common Data Service Connection Setup** page in the **Client ID** field, or store it in a secure storage and provide it in an event subscriber.
 7. In [!INCLUDE[prod_short](includes/prod_short.md)], on the **Common Data Service Connection Setup** page, in the **Environment URL** field, enter the URL for your [!INCLUDE[cds_long_md](includes/cds_long_md.md)] environment.
 8. To enable the connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)], turn on the **Enabled** toggle.
-9. Sign in with your administrator account for Azure Active Directory (this account must have a valid license for [!INCLUDE[cds_long_md](includes/cds_long_md.md)] and be an administrator in your [!INCLUDE[cds_long_md](includes/cds_long_md.md)] environment).
+9. Sign in with your administrator account for Azure Active Directory.

+  This account must have a valid license for [!INCLUDE[cds_long_md](includes/cds_long_md.md)] and be an administrator in your [!INCLUDE[cds_long_md](includes/cds_long_md.md)] environment).
 After you sign in you will be prompted to allow your registered application to sign in to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on behalf of the organization.
 You must give consent to complete the setup.

    > [!NOTE]
    > If you are not prompted to sign in with your administrator account, it is probably because pop ups are blocked.
 To sign in, allow pop-ups from `https://login.microsoftonline.com`.

 #### Using Another Idtable and Access Management Service

 If you are not using Azure Active Directory to manage identities and access, you will need some help from a developer.
 If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location.
-You can provide the secret at runtime by subscribing to the OnGetCDSConnectionClientId and OnGetCDSConnectionClientSecret events in codeunit 7201 "CDS Integration Impl."
+You can provide the secret at runtime by subscribing to the `OnGetCDSConnectionClientId` and `OnGetCDSConnectionClientSecret` events in codeunit 7201 `CDS Integration Impl.`.
+For more information, see [Events in AL](/dynamics365/business-central/dev-itpro/developer/devenv-events-in-al) in the developer content.

 ### To disconnect from [!INCLUDE[cds_long_md](includes/cds_long_md.md)]